-Blue Water Foundation regularly operates three boats on San Francisco Bay.
+Blue Water Foundation regularly operates four boats on San Francisco Bay.
 Our boats are well suited for up to twelve students, plus crew and program coordinators.
 All are fully insured by the Great American Insurance Group, and organizations participating in our program can be listed as co-insured.

 Blue Water Foundation Boats